Mt. Baker – North Ridge Climb

-Considered one of the best snow and ice routes in the US, the North Ridge is a must do for climbers seeking a true alpine experience on a big mountain.
+Considered one of the best snow and ice routes in the US, the North Ridge of Mt.
+Baker is a must do for climbers seeking a true alpine climbing experience on a big mountain.

-We guide the North Ridge at a 2:1 ratio with a maximum group size of 4 climbers and 2 guides.
+We guide the North Ridge at a 2:1 ratio.

 The approach takes us through old growth forest, sub-alpine transitional zones, and up onto glacial moraines.
 Here we’ll place our camp next to the Coleman Glacier, at around 6,000’.

 After setting up camp, we spend the rest of the afternoon reviewing climbing techniques necessary for this route.
 We eat dinner on the early side, finalize our preparations for an early start, and head for bed.

 After a quick breakfast and final preparations, we set off from our camp with a pre-dawn alpine start.
 The